nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This shortcut allows you to quickly select the previous item on the list in the currently selected tab in the currently selected panel.
-This could be the either the Projects tab or Clients tab in the Entity Panel or the Overdue tab or Due soon tab in the Statistics Panel.
+This could be the either the Projects tab or Clients tab in the Entity panel or the Overdue tab or Due soon tab in the Statistics panel.

 If there was no item originally selected, then the last item in the list will be selected.